m4scosta/pr_template_example/docs/pull_request_template.md

 ## Tarefa no Asana
-Link da tarefa aqui
+Link da tarefa aqui (cole o link apenas)

-## Problema
-Descrição curta do problema (detalhes poder ser vistos no Asana)

-## Solução
-Descrição da solução proposta.

 ## Mudanças
 Lista com as mudanças importantes realizadas.